Ikarthikmb/ikarthikmb.github.io/_projects/2020-03-29-soil_moisture_rpi.md

 10. SoilMoisture VCC to +3V
 11. SoilMoisture GND to GND

 Make all the connections and power up the Raspberry Pi.
-If you want to learn how to connect a Raspberry Pi check out my previous post on how to [Set Up Raspberry Pi 4 Through Laptop/pc Using Ethernet Cable(No Monitor, No Wi-Fi)](https://ikarthikmb.github.io/posts/rpi4_setup_w_ethernet/)[^1].
+If you want to learn how to connect a Raspberry Pi check out my previous post on how to [Set Up Raspberry Pi 4 Through Laptop/pc Using Ethernet Cable(No Monitor, No Wi-Fi)]({{ '/projects/2020-04-03-rpi4_setup_w_ethernet' | relative_url }})

 [^1]: https://ikarthikmb.github.io/posts/rpi4_setup_w_ethernet/